akvorado/akvorado/README.md

 *Akvorado* is developed by [Free](https://www.free.fr), a French ISP, and is licensed under the [AGPLv3 license](LICENSE.txt).

-A demo site using fake data is available on [demo.akvorado.net](https://demo.akvorado.net).
+A demo site using fake data and running the latest stable version is available on [demo.akvorado.net](https://demo.akvorado.net).
 It is the direct result of running `docker-compose up` on a fresh checkout but port 2055 is not accessible (you cannot send you own flows).
 Please, be gentle with this resource.
 The demo site also enables you to browse the [documentation](https://demo.akvorado.net/docs) (which is also available in `docs/`).